2023 Best Business Schools in the New England Region

 Learn more about these excellent schools below:

-Our analysis found Massachusetts Institute of Technology to be the best school for business students in the New England Region .
+Our rankings named Massachusetts Institute of Technology the best school in the New England Region for business students working on their degree.

 Degree recipients from MIT accumulate an average of $12,518 in student debt by the time they complete their degree.
-If you borrow this amount, expect your monthly student loan payment to be around $627, assuming you are on a 10-year repayment plan.
-Once they receive their degree, MIT graduates enter the workforce, making an average salary of $94,282 during the early year of their career.
+For those students on a 10-year repayment plan, the average payment due each month is around $627.
+During the early years of their career, MIT graduates make an average of $94,282 annually.

 Out of the 108 schools in the New England Region that were part of this year’s ranking, Yale University landed the # 2 spot on the list.